 You are eligible to take the FE Exam, if you are a SENIOR in your last semester, with 20 credit hours or less to take.
 To sit for the exam you must register and pay on the NCEES website.
 The nearest test center in Buffalo is located at 325 Essjay Road in Williamsville.

 Traditionally, the exam has been multiple choice, but in July 1, 2017, the computer-based FE introduced alternative item types (AITs).
 AITs are questions other than the traditional multiple-choice questions and include:

 In NYS, an Intern Engineering certificate is required in order for you to put E.I.T or Intern Engineer after your name.
 To obtain your Intern Engineer Certificate you need to submit the following two forms after your undergraduate degree has been conferred:

-Complete the applicant information only on page 1, then mail to:
+Complete the applicant information only on page 1, then submit your Form 2: